itfrancisconeto/money_transactions_api/README.md

 3 - On your computer open the application folder in the terminal

+4 - Install requirements: pip install -r /path/to/requirements.txt

-4 - Execute this command: python manage.py runserver
+5 - Execute this command: python manage.py runserver

 Attention: Django REST Framework is required